 Saying that people must choose between a tiny bit of organic produce or tons of processed junk is about the same as saying “Either I successfully run a marathon or I’m a fat couch potato.”

 The journey between couch potato and marathon runner consists of many, many small steps.

-At the time of this writing (December 2010), I live in the “ghetto” of our city.
+At the time of this writing (December 2010), I live in the “ghetto” of a large Canadian city.
 (EDIT: In April 2013, I moved deep into the woods on my own homestead and then, in October 2016 to a large house in a little village.
 Much of what I wrote applies to all three situations).

 There is no grocery store in the immediate community.

 The nearest Sobeys (certainly not known for their low prices!) is only about five minutes away – if you have a car, which few of my neighbours do.

 To get to a discount grocery store requires much more traveling, and they’re all so spread apart that shopping at multiple stores wipes out any savings.
 I’m not sure what a Whole Foods is, but we have two local Farmer’s Markets – one is twenty minutes (by highway, no less) to the south of me and one is ten minutes to the north.
 However, the prices at both are astonishingly high.
 Growing our own food isn’t an option at this time (although I hope to have a community plot or two this spring).

 And yet – we eat very well, and we’re saving money.